 On July 27, 2015, the United States Tax Court, in an opinion in Altera Corp. v.
 Commissioner, invalidated the portion of the Treasury regulations issued under IRC Section 482 requiring related-party participants in a cost sharing arrangement to share stock-based compensation costs.
 The U.S. Tax Court issued the final decision on December 28, 2015.
 The government has 90 days from the final decision date to file a notice of appeal.
 At this time, the U.S. Treasury has not withdrawn the requirement to include stock-based compensation from its regulations.
 We have evaluated the opinion and have recorded a tax benefit of \$3.5 billion related to reimbursement of cost share payments for the previously shared stock-based compensation costs.
-In addition, we have recorded a tax liability of \$3.5 billion for the U.S. tax cost of potential repatriation of the associated contingent foreign earnings because at this time we cannot reasonably conclude that the Company has the ability and the intent to indefinitely reinvest these contingent earnings.
-The net impact to our consolidated financial statements is not material.
-We will continue to monitor developments related to the case and the potential impact on our consolidated financial statements.
+In addition, we have recorded a tax liability of \$3.5 billion for the U.S. tax cost of potential repatriation of the associated contingent foreign earnings because at this time we cannot reasonably conclude that the Company has the ability and the intent to indefinitely reinvest these contingent related to the case and the potential impact on our consolidated financial statements.